 Talking about projects – have you ever thought of your everyday life as a series of projects?

-From choosing the right path to reach your destination to organize a high school reunion, every task we face daily needs to be managed in the best possible way.
+From choosing the right path to reach your destination to organizing a high school reunion, every task we face daily needs to be managed in the best possible way.

 If you think of this comparison on a larger scale and apply it to the requirements of modern-world careers, which are marked by a series of projects rather than years of service to a specific organization, you’ll realize why we rely so much on this learning framework.